 About Our Staff

-Meghan Howe is the CCBC’s Library Coordinator and is a bit of a “Jane of all Trades” at the CCBC: in the 15 years she’s worked for the CCBC she’s done parts of every position here.
+Meghan Howe is the CCBC’s Library Coordinator and is a bit of a “Jane of all Trades” at the CCBC: in the 19 years she’s worked for the CCBC she’s done parts of every position here.
 Meghan went to the University of Toronto and has a BSc (Honours) in Biology and Sociology.
 She joined the CCBC team in 2003 after graduating and has been here ever since!
 Meghan handles our collections, awards, the TD Grade One Book Giveaway Program and Best Books for Kids & Teens.
 She loves baking, cross stitching and spending summers at her cottage.
-She has a lovebird named Lucky and her favourite book for kids is Morris Micklewhite and the Tangerine Dress.
+Her favourite book for kids is Morris Micklewhite and the Tangerine Dress.

 Carol-Ann Hoyte is the CCBC’s Program & Events Coordinator, as well as an avid papercrafter, children’s poet, school librarian, and mother to an eight-and-a half-year-old son.
 For 16 years, she acted as the Quebec Regional Coordinator for Canadian Children’s Book Week before joining the CCBC as our Program and Events Coordinator.
 Since 2015, Carol-Ann has served on the board of Geordie Theatre which produces theatre for young audiences.
 When she is not busy with her projects and her boy, Carol-Ann dreams of musicals, New York City, England, and travelling someday soon.